ArisenIO/arisen-android-keystore-signature-provider/README.md

 Delete a key in the Keystore by its alias by calling:

-* `EosioAndroidKeyStoreUtility.deleteKeyByAlias(
+* `ArisenAndroidKeyStoreUtility.deleteKeyByAlias(
             keyAliasToDelete: String,
             loadStoreParameter: KeyStore.LoadStoreParameter?)`

 Delete all keys in the Keystore by calling:

-* `EosioAndroidKeyStoreUtility.deleteAllKeys(loadStoreParameter: KeyStore.LoadStoreParameter?)`
+* `ArisenAndroidKeyStoreUtility.deleteAllKeys(loadStoreParameter: KeyStore.LoadStoreParameter?)`

 ## Releases

 2/27/20

-Version 0.1.1 The version consumes the new eosio-java library version 0.1.2.
+Version 0.1.1 The version consumes the new arisen-java library version 0.1.2.

 ## Want to help?